 - 250 mg capsules called Lithium Carbonate (Douglas)®

 - 400 mg modified release tablet called Priadel®.
 This type of tablet releases the medicine slowly into your bloodstream.
 Modified release is also called slow release.

 - The dose of lithium varies from person to person, depending on your response to the medicine and your lithium blood level (see below).

-- The usual dose is 400 to 1200 milligrams daily, taken as a single dose or in 2 divided doses.
+- The usual dose is 400 to 1200 mg daily, taken as a single dose or in 2 divided doses.

 - The pharmacy label on your medicine will tell you how much lithium to take, how often to take it and any special instructions.